gregbabbert/gregbabbert/README.md

 # Hello, I'm Greg Babbert

 ### About me:
 ##### I'm a fullstack software engineer who graduated from Fullstack Academy's Software Engineering bootcamp.
-I'm currently looking for my first job as a software engineer or web developer.
-If you want to talk about a job or anything else please feel free to connect and/or message me through LinkedIn.
+If you want to talk please feel free to connect and/or message me through LinkedIn.
 ##### - 🔭 I’m currently working on a web app for soccer coaches
 <!-- ##### - 🤔 I’m looking for help with finding a job -->
 ##### - 📫 How to reach me: gdbabbert@gmail.com